Rs1oth/Game-Mod-Q2/PROJECT_Readme.txt

 2.)Open the console and type "bind q stanceleft", "bind e stancetop", "bind f stanceright", and "bind MOUSE2 heavyattack"

-3.)After than open in game inventory with i, and use the ] key to scroll over to sword and hit enter
+3.)After than open in game inventory with tab, and use the ] or [ key to scroll over to sword and hit tab to leave inventory

 How to play:
 1.)
 Stances: q,e,and f with bring you to the left, top, and right stances respectivly.